Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Tidal evolution

 where $a$ is the Moon's orbital semimajor axis on its Keplerian orbit around the Earth and $P_{\rm orb}~=~2\pi \sqrt{a^3/(G(M_\oplus+M_{\rm \leftmoon}))}$ is its orbital period, as stated by Newton's derivation of Kepler's third law of motion \citep{1619hmlq.book.....K}.
 For the initial post-impact state of the system we use $a'~=~3.8\,R_\oplus$, which gives $P_{\rm orb}'~=~10.4$\,hr.\footnote{Here and in the following, quantities referring to the early Earth-Moon system are labeled with a prime $(')$.} Today, $a~=~60.3\,R_\oplus$ and $P_{\rm orb}~=~27.32$\,d.
 The total energy of the early Earth-Moon system and of the modern Earth-Moon system then is

-In other words, the amount of mechanical energy stored in the modern Earth-Moon system is about 1\,\% of the initial amount.
-99\,\% of the initial amount of mechanical energy has been dissipated as heat through the Earth's surface in its $4.5$\,Gyr history.
+As a consequence, the change of the total energy in the system is $3~{\times}~10^{31}\,{\rm J} - 2.19~{\times}~10^{29}\,{\rm J} = 2.98~{\times}~10^{31}\,{\rm J}$.
+In other words, the amount of mechanical energy stored in the modern Earth-Moon system is about 0.7\,\% of the initial amount.
+99.3\,\% of the initial amount of mechanical energy has been dissipated as heat through the Earth's surface in its $4.5$\,Gyr history.
 This amount of energy is comparable to the modern solar energy output within one day.